litvinab/cronos/README.md

 ## Call commands inside the cronos container

+It can be not so useful, it's to demonstrate how it works.

 Default crontab file (`./crontabs/root`) content:

 `*/1 * * * * date "%d-%m-%y +%H:%M:%S" >> var/log/cron.log`